How to dress for each season in Colorado Springs

 - Boots, for snow or hiking

 - Swimsuits.
-Okay, I kind of wanted to see if you were still paying attention, but there are to soak in hot water and you could get invited to join the Polar Bear Club.
+Okay, I kind of wanted to see if you were still paying attention, but there are places to soak in hot water and you could get invited to join the Polar Bear Club.

 Winter Weather Around Colorado Springs and the Pikes Peak Region

 December: Hoping for a white Christmas?
 Us too.
 Snow becomes more likely in December but not necessarily common.
 Days in the 60’s are not unheard of, but likely in the 30’s-50’s.